opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 # How Unicode should be viewed

 To get a grasp of Unicode, you can go to [https://symbl.cc/en/unicode-table/](https://symbl.cc/en/unicode-table/).
-Scroll the page is little bit.
+Scroll the page a little bit.
 The heart of Unicode is just a giant table, with *symbols* associated to *numerical values*.
 For instance, the symbol `é` is associated to the number `U+00E9` (which is just a fancy way of saying that it is a hexadecimal value).
 There are 1 111 998 possible Unicode symbols.

 In particular, this does not say anything about: